-Royce Front and Rear Hub Spindles are machined from aerospace grade Titanium for stiffness, ensuring improved tracking and longer bearing life.
+Royce Front hub Spindles are machined from aerospace grade Titanium for stiffness, ensuring improved tracking and longer bearing life.
+The rear hubs are made from 17/4 steel for maximum strength and maximum stiffness.
 Their Hub Shells are CNC machined from single pieces of a solid billet of Aluminium (2014), and the deep polished, anodised surfaces resist corrosion and crack propagation.
 The aluminium comes from the 2000 series which is stronger than the 6000 series used in most hub manufacture.
 The 7000 series is another popular choice, however the hardness of this series can cause the hub shell to become brittle.
 They are made in New Milton, Hampshire, UK.
 The titanium axles come with a lifetime warranty.
 Chris Boardman used Royce Hubs to break the Athletes Hour Record.

 Royce hubs offer good weight performance but more importantly an excellent lifespan.
 They are designed for many miles of trouble free riding.
 You may find over time that the freehub body becomes noisy.
 This may mean it is due some more grease.
 You can disassemble the hub for this, however it is better to use the Royce Lubrication system.